ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Very true; and if I had my will, we should.
 But my dear Lydia, I don't at all like your going such a way off.
 Must it be so?"

-"Oh, lord! yes;--there is nothing in that.
+"Oh, lord! yes; -- there is nothing in that.
 I shall like it of all things.
 You and papa, and my sisters, must come down and see us.
 We shall be at Newcastle all the winter, and I dare say there will be some balls, and I will take care to get good partners for them all."